Why you need an emergency management plan

 Staff training

-List your staff, their relevant skills and strengths, and any cross-training requirements that would help you to continue business in an emergency.
+List your staff, their relevant skills and strengths, and any training that would help them keep your business running in an emergency.

 Information backup

-Record how you protect your business information such as customer records, financial records and contact lists.
-Explain your back up procedures.
+Record how you protect business information such as customer records, financial records and contact lists.
+This includes your backup procedures for digital data.

 Emergency contacts